 If there is any way that we can serve you or help you apply these principles to your relationships, please let us know.

-This handout is a supplement to Conflict: A Constant Opportunity, a message series by Todd Wagner, Senior Pastor of Watermark Community Church.
-Material adapted or borrowed from Ken Sande, whose generosity in sharing his excellent work on conflict in The Peacemaker: A Biblical Guide to Resolving Personal Conflict (©1997) made this material possible.
+To watch or listen to the series messages that accompany these notes, please visit watermark.org.
+This handout is a supplement to Conflict: A Constant Opportunity, a message series at Watermark Community Church.
+Material adapted or borrowed from Ken Sande whose generosity in sharing his excellent work on conflict in The Peacemaker: A Biblical Guide to Resolving Personal Conflict. (©1997) made this material possible.